THIS DATE IN HISTORY: July 9

 Kelly helps the Maple Leafs win the Stanley Cup in 1962, '63 and '64, and again in 1967.
 He retires after the 1967 Cup with 823 points (281 goals, 542 assists) in 1,316 NHL games.
 Kelly ends his career with more championships than anyone who's never played for the Canadiens.

 The expansion Los Angeles Kings acquire Kelly's rights and name him their first coach.
 He spends two seasons with the Kings and 3 1/2 with the Pittsburgh Penguins before coming back to coach the Maple Leafs to four consecutive playoff berths from 1973-77.

 1997: The new Nashville franchise, still unnamed at the time, hires David Poile as general manager.
-Twenty years later, Poile is still the only GM in Predators history (though he's since added the title of president of hockey operations).
+More than 20 years later, Poile is still the only GM in Predators history (though he's since added the title of president of hockey operations).
 They make the Stanley Cup Final for the first time in 2017 but lose to the Penguins in six games.

-2006: The New York Rangers sign free agent forward Brendan Shanahan.
-He scores 52 goals and has 108 points in 140 games during two seasons with the Rangers, then retires after playing 34 games for his original team, the New Jersey Devils, in 2008-09.
+2006: Brendan Shanahan signed with the New York Rangers as a free agent.
+Shanahan, one of the best power forwards in NHL history, scores 52 goals and has 108 points in 140 games during two seasons with the Rangers, then retires after playing 34 games for his original team, the New Jersey Devils, in 2008-09.
 Shanahan ends his NHL career with 656 goals and 1,354 points in 1,524 games; he is inducted into the Hockey Hall of Fame in 2013.